-In addition to everything from the above list (except maybe the ear plugs), you will need a few things to help with your recovery at home, such as:
+In addition to everything from the above list, there are a number of things that you may want to have lined up to help you with your longer term recovery at home, such as:

-Mini-fridge.
-Especially after a spine fusion, you probably won't want to be running up and down the stairs during your recovery.
-A mini-fridge in your room allows you to stock up on water, juice, and other essentials for the day.
+Mini fridge.
+For many types of spine surgery, you'll be doing a lot of your recovery at home and you probably won't want to be running up and down the stairs during your first few days.
+A mini fridge in your room allows you to stock up on water, juice, and other essentials for the day.
 A cheaper alternative is a cooler that can be filled with ice packs or ice to keep your juice and snacks cool.

 A squeeze bottle.
 After a fusion surgery, it's tough to twist or reach, even just to clean up after a bowel movement.
 You can use a squeeze bottle filled with warm water.
 Moist wipes also work well.